microsoft/azurechat/src/app/change-log/update.md

 Below are the updates for the Azure Chat Solution accelerator

+## Environment variable change

+Please note that the solution has been upgraded to utilise the most recent version of the OpenAI JavaScript SDK, necessitating the use of the `OPENAI_API_KEY` environment variable.

+Ensure that you update the variable name in both your '.env' file and the configuration within Azure App Service or Key Vault, changing it from `AZURE_OPENAI_API_KEY` to `OPENAI_API_KEY`.

 ## Citations

 In the chat with file feature, you can now see citations within the responses.
 Simply click on the citation to access the related context.